santiagozky/baselining-plugin/README.md

 			</executions>
 </plugin>
 ```
-If the pedant option is true, the build will fail if a package or the bundle have a version that is lower than the recommended
+If the strict option is true, the build will fail if a package or the bundle have a version that is lower than the recommended

 This software is covered by the Apache license v2.
 See the LICENSE file for more information.